Days of Thunder (2011 video game): Reception

 Days of Thunder received very little critical reception, with only one review published for the PlayStation 3 NASCAR Edition and very few published for the Xbox 360 Arcade version.
 Of the reviews published critics gave generally negative reviews.
 The PlayStation 3 version single GameRankings score comes from the reviewer from PSNStores, who gave the game a 3/5.
 The critic gave high marks for the PlayStation 3 version's inclusion of real-world NASCAR drivers, but was disappointed in the lack of customization.
 Two scores were reported at GameRankings for the Xbox 360 version, from the US and UK editions of Official Xbox Magazine.
 The scored the game a 3/10 and 2/10, respectively.

 Scott Ellison of Saving Content panned the PlayStation 3 version of the game.
-He stated thst "simply put, do not buy this game".
+He stated that "simply put, do not buy this game".
 Steve Melton of XBLA Fans agreed.
 He felt that with a title update the game could improve, but that it felt "like it was a contract job".
 The vehicle physics and handling were particular points of negative commentary.
 Ellison said that "the cars feel as if they don’t have any weight to them".
 Melton concurred and added that the handling was overly sensitive: "Sneeze and the car’ll be in the wall".
 Melton did concede that the steering could be adjusted in the game's options, but that the default configuration would dissuade most players from even looking there.
 In the May 2011 issue of Official Xbox Magazine the game also received extremely poor reception.
 The reviewer said "do yourself a favor: stay as far away from this wreck as possible".